cesbo/help/src/content/docs/en/astra/settings/index.md

 - [CAS](/en/astra/delivery-broadcast/cas-and-simulcrypt/)
 - Servers
 - [Groups](/en/astra/settings/groups/)
-- Import
+- Import - import channels from m3u playlist or from Astra configuration file
-- Edit Config
+- Edit Config - export or edit Astra configuration file
-- License
+- License - show license information and Astra version
-- Restart
+- Restart - restart Astra.
+If you have several servers with Astra, will ask which server to restart
-- Logout
+- Logout - logout from the Astra Web Interface